rekha0suthar/mini-canvas-editor/README.md

-Here’s a **README.md** you can include in your project root.
-It explains setup, architecture, state management, and design assumptions — formatted professionally for GitHub.

----

 ## 🧩 Mini Image Layout Editor

 A mini React canvas editor that allows users to add, move, resize, and delete rectangles or images on a canvas.
 The app is built with **React**, **Redux Toolkit**, and **React Konva**, featuring undo/redo, persistent layouts, and a responsive UI.